akashvarun10/Terraform-Music-Manager/readme.md

 ### 7. Continue Creating Terraform Code

-Update your `provider.tf` to include the creation of Spotify playlists and adding tracks.
+Update your `playlist.tf` to include the creation of Spotify playlists and adding tracks.

 ### 8. Initialize and Apply Terraform Configuration